craigmpeters/craigpetersme-theme/README.md

-# craigpetersme-theme
+# Theme for craigpeters.me
-Hugo Theme for craigpeters.me
+Been using my own hacked together version of Hyde for a while but looking to create something a little neater.